oiricaud/AI-Search-and-Pathfinding/README.md

 	and see the benfits of heuristic search.
 You will experiment with a basic formulation of general pathfinding problem.

-DUE:	Friday,	Feb	17 at	11:59	PM
-Objective:	This	assignment	will	allow	you	to	practice	some	of	the	basic	search methods	used	for	problem	solving	in	artificial	intelligence,	and	to	see	the	benefits	of heuristic	search.
-You will	experiment	with	a	basic formulation	of	the	general pathfinding	problem.
-Pathfinding

 Pathfinding	is	a	common	problem	that	artificial	agents	must	solve,	including mapping	services,	artificial	vehicles, AIs	in	real-time	strategy	games, and	robots	that must	navigate	in	the	physical	world.
 For	this	assignment	we	will	focus	on	simplified